knative/docs/serving/samples/source-to-url-go/README.md

 * A Kubernetes cluster with Knative installed.
 Follow the [installation instructions](https://github.com/knative/docs/blob/master/install/README.md) if you need to create one.
 * Go installed and configured.
-This is optional, if you want to run the sample app locally.
+This is optional, and only required if you want to run the sample app locally.

 ## Configuring Knative